25th Venice Biennale

 The 25th Venice Biennale, held in 1950, was an exhibition of international contemporary art, with 23 participating nations.
 The Venice Biennale takes place biennially in Venice, Italy.
 Winners of the Gran Premi (Grand Prize) included French painter Henri Matisse, French sculptor Ossip Zadkine, Belgian etcher Frans Masereel, Italians painter Carlo Carrà, sculptor Marcello Mascherini ex aequo with Luciano Minguzzi, and etcher Giuseppe Viviani.

+It was the first time Israel participated in the biennale, the artist Yitzhak Frenkel among others representing the country.